Enhancing Security in Sugar with Single Sign-On using Azure Active Directory

 - Once the page refreshes, you’ll get a pop-up asking for the user’s Office 365 Login.
 Provide the credentials and click Sign In.
 Optionally, you can click ‘Keep me signed in’.
 This has the benefit of simply logging you into SugarCRM whenever you browse to the page.

 - Once you’ve signed in, it will take between 5 - 10 seconds before SugarCRM to complete the login process.

 We hope you've enjoyed this tutorial on Enhancing Security with Sugar with Single Sign-On and Azure Active Directory.
-If you have any questions, leave us a message in the comments below and we'll be happy to answer!
+If you have any questions, reach out to our team here, and we'll be happy to answer!